 A rarely used points based electoral system.

-Voters use the Borda Count elect one MP per constituency.
+Voters use the Borda Count elect one Member of Parliament (MP) per constituency.
 On polling day, voters put a number next to each candidate, with their favourite at number one.
 The rankings are then turned into points.

 Candidates ranked last score one point, two for being next-to-last and so on.
 The counters add up all the points each candidate receives and the one with the most points is the winner.